satshar07/satshar07.github.io/README.md

 # Satyam Sharma
 **Cal CS + ORMS + Math grad**

-I work on ML/AI systems under real constraints like limited compute, imperfect data, and in stringent production environments.
-My focus has been on taking state-of-the-art ideas out of papers and into real systems, and understanding why they often fail in practice.
+Hey 👋!
+I'm Satyam, a recent Berkeley grad whose focus these past few years has been both research and taking ideas out of papers and into real systems.

 Areas I've been reading into/exploring recently revolve around performance engineering, inference-time optimizations, agents, and robotics.